Updated: 5 days ago

 In addition, be aware of your company's situation because wrong timing may ruin your chances of getting your well-deserved promotion.
 It may not always be the best time to ask for a promotion if there is a hiring freeze because revenues keep dropping three quarters in a row!

-Once you think you are ready for a promotion, do not allow fear to stand in your way and follow the steps below;
+Once you think you are ready for a promotion, and it is a perfect time to be recognized already, do not allow fear to stand in your way.

 2- Research the new role